Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Erik): A new layer type for mesurement tools.
 - NEW FEATURE (Alban): Add a filter combobox in the bottom of the library
 - NEW FEATURE (Alban): Add a sorting order for the parts in the library based on a new <SortingKey> tag in the XML file of the part
+- NEW FEATURE #23 (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget
 - NEW FEATURE (Alban): Add more contextual cursors inside the layout panel (hidden layer, default grid cursor, new text, ruler cursors, etc...)
 - NEW FEATURE (Alban): More precise Selection: Now the picking and rectangle selection use the hull of the part, and the text rectangle for rotated text, instead of the axis aligned bounding box of the part or text.
 - NEW FEATURE #9 and #45 (Loys): Use the clipboard to allow copy paste between several BleuBrick instances (support also copy + load + paste)